lonycell/grafana.v7/docs/sources/features/datasources/loki.md

 By clicking the `Show Context` link on the filtered rows, you'll be able to investigate the log messages that came before and after the log message you're interested in.

-> Note: This feature is only available in Grafana v6.3+
+> Note: This feature is only available in ThingSPIN v6.3+

 ## Templating